B-hafedh/PV_Cells_Defect_Detection_with_CNN/README.md

 - Data augmentation : set your own parameters (rotation, shift, flip ...) here `/Data_preprocessing/Data_augmentation.py`

 **2. Model creation** <br/>
-  we apply transfer learning from the ResNet50 pre-trained model based on ImageNet.
+   we apply transfer learning from the ResNet50 pre-trained model based on ImageNet to desing a new classifier <br/>
+   compatible with our dataset.<br/>
+   The `/Models` directory contains the modified ResNet50 architecture.